guardian/dotcom-rendering/scripts/deno/README.md

 # Developing with Deno

 Deno is a runtime for JavaScript, used here broadly as an alternative to Node.
-At present Deno scripts are only used in this repo as part of github actions, where it is installed as part of the action setup.
+At present Deno scripts are only used in this repo as part of Github Actions, where it is installed as part of the action setup.
 Given this, it should only be needed if you are working on these actions, so it is not currently added as a dependency for the main repo.